Kulig

 Kulig (sleigh rides) is an old Polish winter tradition dating back to the days of the szlachta (nobility).

 The kulig was a sleigh ride party organized among the Polish aristocracy.
 A cavalcade of horse-pulled sleighs and sleds went from one manor house to another, entertained everywhere with hearty meals followed by dancing.
+Such a sleigh ride could last up to a dozen days.
+The sleigh ride usually began with the distribution of a spherically curved stick, called a “crutch,” among the participants.
+This was the signal to gather.
+People got on horses or deployed in sleighs and were driven to an agreed place.

 Nowadays Kulig rides are a popular tourist attraction in the Polish Tatra mountains, advertised and practiced in places such as Zakopane.